-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2022

 The Town's property tax rate will remain unchanged.
-The water rates will increase, primarily to cover increased cost of operations and infrastructure maintenance.
+The water rates will increase by 5%, as the bulk water costs will increase by 5%.
+Management will continue to monitor cost of operations and infrastructure maintenance.
 The Town will use the revenues from its governmental and business-type activities to finance programs currently in place.